gunthercox/ChatterBot/docs/conversations.rst

 .. autoclass:: chatterbot.conversation.Statement
    :members:

-   .. autoinstanceattribute:: chatterbot.conversation.Statement.confidence
+   .. autoattribute:: chatterbot.conversation.Statement.confidence

       ChatterBot's logic adapters assign a confidence score to the statement before it is returned.
 The confidence score indicates the degree of certainty with which the chat bot believes this is the correct response to the given input.

-   .. autoinstanceattribute:: chatterbot.conversation.Statement.in_response_to
+   .. autoattribute:: chatterbot.conversation.Statement.in_response_to

       The response attribute represents the relationship between two statements.
       This value of this field indicates that one statement was issued in response